Claire K Creations

 To freeze wrap in plastic wrap then in aluminium foil.
 Make sure it is fully thawed to room temperature before icing.

-Can you use this recipe to make Mississippi Mud Cake?
+Can you use The Best Ever Ultimate Chocolate Mud Cake to make Mississippi Mud Cake?

 Mississippi mud cake is essentially a mudcake that you top with marshmallows while it is still warm from the oven and then ice with chocolate icing.
 You could definitely use this classic mud cake recipe to make it.